kabanero-io/events-operator/README.md

 The `repositories` attribute defines repository related configuration.
 For `github` repository,

 - `secret` points to a Kubernetes `Secret`.
-It has the same format as the Tekton user name/password secret, where username is the user name is the user name to Github, and passwor dis the Api key to access github.
+It has the same format as the Tekton user name/password secret, where username is the user name is the user name to Github, and password is the API key to access github.
 - `webhookSecret` is used to authenticate the originator of the webhook message.
 It is the same secret you specified when configuring the webhook on github.